1. PIXCI® Imaging Drivers: Video for Linux Driver (V4L2)

 The pixcinit program can also be used to:

-a.
-List the allowable video format names for each model of frame grabber:
+1. List the recognized video format names for each model of frame grabber:

 pixcinit -formatnames

-b.
-Provide text for error codes that might be reported in the kernel log (i.e. via ‘dmesg’):
+2. Provide text for error codes that might be reported in the kernel log (i.e. via ''dmesg''):

 pixcinit -error ##